amadrezafrh/Sim-to-Real-transfer-in-Reinforcement-Learning/readme.md

-# Starting code for course project of Advanced Machine Learning (AML) 2022
-"Sim-to-Real transfer of Reinforcement Learning policies in robotics" project.

 ## Getting started

 You can play around with the code on your local machine, and use Google Colab for training on GPUs.
 When dealing with simple multi-layer perceptrons (MLPs), you can even attempt training on your local machine.